For a high-level overview of Ditto

 Finding by Document ID

-To retrieve a single document by its unique identifier (id
+To retrieve a single document by its unique identifier (id) or, if applicable, composite key, use the following endpoint:

 If retrieving a document based on a composite key, make sure to provide all of the fields that make up the compound identifier.
 For more information, see Platform Manual Identifiers.

-collection with the document ID of 123abc
+people collection with the document ID of 123abc:

 cURL